krenalis/analytics-kotlin/JAVA_COMPAT.md

 ## Installation

-To integrate the Android SDK inside your application, add the dependency to your `build.gradle`.
+To integrate the Kotlin SDK inside your application, add the dependency to your `build.gradle`.
 Make sure to replace `<latest_version>` with the latest version of the SDK.

 ```java
 repositories {